turingschool/mod-0-project-fe/section2/reflection.md

 ```
 5. How do you add multiple conditions to an `if` statement?
 In your own words, explain how to program reads them and determines what to do.

-To add multiple `if` statements we can use `else if` several times.
+To add multiple `if` statements we can use `else if` after the first `if`.
 The program reads each `if` or `else if` statement until the return is true then the program disregards the rest of the `if` statement.

 6. What tools are available to you, as a developer, if you want to check that TWO conditions are met?
 Or, if you want to check that 1 of 2 conditions are met, before running a block of code?